ProfessorQu/ProfQ-Sorting/README.md

 This algorithm is really complicated and it took me a couple of days to wrap my head around so don't feel the need to understand it right away [Gaurav Sen](https://www.youtube.com/c/GauravSensei) made a [great series](https://www.youtube.com/playlist?list=PLMCXHnjXnTntLcLmA5SqhMspm7burHi3m) about Timsort and I highly suggest you to check it out.

-What it does is it seperates the array into runs and sorts each run using insertion sort, then it merges the runs back into one big array.
-It sounds really simple, but I can assure you it's not.
+What it does is it seperates the array into runs and sorts each run using [insertion sort](#insertion-sort), then it [merges](#merge-sort) the runs back into one big array using the merge function from merge sort.
+It's a hybrid sorting algortithm.
+And I know sounds really simple, but I can assure you it's not.

-Btw it's named timsort because [**Tim**](https://en.wikipedia.org/wiki/Tim_Peters_(software_engineer)) invented it in 2002 actually.
+P.S. it's named timsort because [**Tim**](https://en.wikipedia.org/wiki/Tim_Peters_(software_engineer)) invented it in 2002 actually.

 ## Conclusion